kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/09_Testing.md

 Note that the testing API that supports virtual time is experimental and may change in the future.
 By default, you'll see compiler warnings if you use it.
 To suppress these warnings, you need to annotate the test function or the whole class containing the tests.
-You can emphasize that you understand that the API can change and is ready to update your usages if needed (most probably, automatically).
+You can add `@UseExperimental(ExperimentalCoroutinesApi::class)` to your test class or function.
-You just need to add `@UseExperimental(ExperimentalCoroutinesApi::class)` to your test class or function.
+By adding such annotation, you emphasize that you understand that the API can change and is ready to update your usages if needed (most probably, automatically).

 You also need to add the compiler argument saying that you're using the experimental API: